 For her Bachelor of Arts, Hannah majored in geography and minored in urban studies.
-While still at university, she interned with the International Rescue Committee in San Jose, working with newly arrived refugees in the San Francisco Bay Area.
+While still at university, she interned with two nonprofits: the International Rescue Committee in San Jose, working with newly arrived refugees in the San Francisco Bay Area; and Our Family Coalition, which is dedicated to advancing equity for LGBTQ individuals and their families.
+As part of the Coalition’s communications team, Hannah helped manage social media platforms, photographed events, and conducted interviews with families.
 She also traveled to Guatemala on a faculty-led agro-ecology trip, studying community development and cloud forest conservation.
 Hannah is eager to start studying Spanish; she describes her conversational German as functionally proficient.

 After graduating, Hannah completed a summer internship at a progressive think-tank in Washington, DC before relocating to the West Coast.
 She is exploring the San Francisco Bay Area on foot—her current favorite hiking trails are in Muir Woods and Tilden Park.